gracefulife/clova-developer-guide/en/CIC/References/Clova_Auth_API.md

 </code></pre>

 ## /authorize {#authorize}
-Returns an authorization code by receiving a {{ book.TargetServiceForClientAuth }} account access token and [client credentials](/CIC/Guides/Interact_with_CIC.md#ClientAuthInfo) as parameters.
+Returns an authorization code by receiving {{ book.TargetServiceForClientAuth }} account access token and [client credentials](/CIC/Guides/Interact_with_CIC.md#ClientAuthInfo) as parameters.
 An authorization code is credential information necessary for requesting issuance of a Clova access token.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>Typically, user authentication is handled on an app paired with a client device.
-However, having a paired app return a Clova access token to a client may have a security issue.
-As such, it returns an authorization code instead.
-Once an authorization code is returned to a client, the client passes the code to the parameter of <a href="#token">/token</a> API and obtains a Clova access token.</p>
+  <p>Typically, user authentication is handled by an app paired with a client device.
+However, transferring a Clova access token from paired app to client may have a potential security issue.
+As such, the paired app returns an authorization code instead.
+Then, the client passes the authorization code to the parameter of the <a href="#token">/token</a> API and obtains a Clova access token.</p>
 </div>

 ### Scheme, method, path